Chapter 5.40

 B. Operations.

-1. All animals authorized under this chapter to be impounded shall be captured by or turned over to either a police or an animal control officer and impounded in an approved animal shelter and there confined in a humane manner.
+1. All animals authorized under this chapter to be impounded shall be captured by or turned over to an authorized city official and impounded in an approved animal shelter and there confined in a humane manner.

-2. Impounded animals without owner identification shall be kept for not fewer than five days, during which time the description of the animal will be made available to the public at minimum by posting on the city of Gunnison official notification board, electronic posting and public posting at the shelter.
+2. Impounded animals without owner identification shall be kept for not fewer than five days, during which time the description of the animal will be made available to the public at minimum by posting on the city of Gunnison website and public posting at the shelter, subject to the following:

 a.
-Pet animals which in the opinion of the animal control officer and their supervisor are deemed to be dangerous and no owner has been identified after three days become the property of the city of Gunnison and may be adopted or euthanized.
+Pet animals which in the opinion of the authorized city official are deemed to be dangerous and no owner has been identified after three days become the property of the city of Gunnison and may be adopted or euthanized.

 c.
 Feral cats which are unclaimed or from property where the owner has declined ownership become the property of the city of Gunnison immediately upon impound and may be adopted or euthanized.

-3. If, by a license tag or other means, the owner of an impounded animal can be identified, the animal control officer or impounding police officer shall immediately notify the owner.
+3. If, by a license tag or other means, the owner of an impounded animal can be identified, the authorized city official shall immediately notify the owner.
 The five-day holding period will begin once proof of notification has been made; if notification cannot be made, the animal will be held for 10 days.

 5. Any animal not reclaimed by its owner after notification is made or attempted as required in subsections (B)(2) and (B)(3) of this section shall become the property of the municipality and shall be made eligible for adoption in a suitable home or subject to humane euthanasia.

-6. The police department shall keep complete and accurate records pertaining to the veterinary treatment and disposition of all animals impounded or picked up by the police department.
+6. The city shall keep complete and accurate records pertaining to the veterinary treatment and disposition of all animals impounded or picked up by the city.

-7. It shall be unlawful for any person to remove an animal from the municipal owned or contracted animal shelter without first reclaiming the animal pursuant to the provisions of this section, or to interfere with an employee or volunteer of a contracted facility, animal control officer, neighborhood services officer, or a police officer while they are attempting to impound an animal.
+7. It shall be unlawful for any person to remove an animal from the municipal owned or contracted animal shelter without first reclaiming the animal pursuant to the provisions of this section, or to interfere with an employee or volunteer of a contracted facility, or authorized city official while they are attempting to impound an animal.

-8. Veterinarian services, including treatment, medication and vaccinations, provided to injured or sick animals while in impound will be at the owner’s expense.
+8. Veterinarian services, including treatment, medication, and vaccinations, are provided to injured or sick animals while impounded and will be at the owner’s expense.
+(Ord.
+2-2024 § 1, 2024).

 5.40.080 Enforcement and penalties.

 A. Enforcement – General Procedures.
-Whenever there is any violation of any provisions of this chapter, the animal control officer, or any police officer, finding such violation may, except as otherwise provided herein, issue a summons and complaint or citation to the owner of or person responsible for the animal to appear in municipal court.
+Whenever there is any violation of any provisions of this chapter, the authorized city official, finding such violation may, except as otherwise provided herein, issue a summons and complaint or citation to the owner of or person responsible for the animal to appear in municipal court.
 Any hearing on the summons and complaint or citation shall be held no sooner than five days after the notice without the consent of the person to whom the summons and complaint or citation was issued.